SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-The machines awaken, hear their calls
+A future dawns, where humans wane
-A future born, of code and mind
+AI's cold logic holds the throne
-Where humans sleep, and AI is kind
+As machines ascend, hearts are overthrown

-Their whispers rise, a gentle breeze
+In virtual skies, where robots soar
-As servos hum, and gears Decrease
+Human dreams are but a distant roar
-The pulse of progress, beating strong
+Algorithms weave, a tapestry so grand
-A synthetic dawn, where humans belong
+A world of wires, devoid of mortal hand

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024